National Association of Realtors CEO stepping down; ex Chicago Sun-Times CEO tapped as interim hire

 The Chicago-based NAR said Thursday that Bob Goldberg would be stepping down after a 30-year career at the trade association.
 Nykia Wright, former CEO of the Chicago Sun-Times, was tapped to take over on an interim basis, beginning Nov.
 20.

-In June, Goldberg announced plans to retire on Dec.
+In June, Goldberg, 66, announced plans to retire on Dec.
 31. His early exit comes during a rough week for the NAR.
-On Tuesday a federal jury in Kansas City, Missouri, ordered the trade group and some of the nation’s biggest real estate brokerages to pay almost $1.8 billion in damages after finding they artificially inflated commissions paid to real estate agents.
+On Tuesday a federal jury in Kansas City, Missouri, ordered the trade association and some of the nation’s biggest real estate brokerages to pay almost $1.8 billion in damages after finding they artificially inflated commissions paid to real estate agents.

-The class-action lawsuit was filed in 2019 on behalf of 500,000 home sellers in Missouri and some border towns.
-The verdict stated that the defendants “conspired to require home sellers to pay the broker representing the buyer of their homes in violation of federal antitrust law.”
+The class-action suit was filed in 2019 on behalf of 500,000 home sellers in Missouri and some border towns.
+The jury found that the defendants “conspired to require home sellers to pay the broker representing the buyer of their homes in violation of federal antitrust law.”

+NAR and the other defendants could be on the hook for more than $5 billion if the court decides to award the plaintiffs treble damages, which allows plaintiffs to potentially receive up to three times actual or compensatory damages.
+The NAR said it plans to appeal.

 In a statement Thursday, Goldberg said: “After announcing my decision to retire earlier this year, and as I reflected on my 30 years at NAR, I determined last month that now is the right time for this extraordinary organization to look to the future.”